Skip to content

 • Both FDA and FTC coverage: Many consultants focus on FDA label compliance but overlook FTC advertising standards.
 Your marketing materials (website, social media, Amazon listings) face FTC scrutiny.
 The best reviewers cover both simultaneously.

 • Certification body relationships: A good consultant has direct experience with the certification bodies relevant to your market (NSF, USP, QAI, SQF).
-Ask which certifications they have helped clients achieve and their first-time pass rate.
+Ask which certifications they have helped brands achieve and their first-time pass rate.

 • Gap analysis capability: Before you invest in certification, a gap analysis identifies what you already have in place and what needs to change.
 This prevents surprises during the actual audit and gives you a realistic timeline.